Shevchenkivskyi Hai: Lemkivshchyna

 The main exhibit in the Lemkivshchyna section is a peasant homestead from the Transcarpathian village of Zabrid.
 It is a traditional “long house” accompanied by auxiliary agricultural buildings, including a granary with a cellar, a chicken coop, a sekes, and a well.
 The house itself consists of a living room, an entrance hall, a pantry, a barn, and a threshing barn.

 In 1992, this section was expanded through the efforts of patrons with a replica of the Church of Saints Volodymyr and Olha (1831), originally from the village of Kotań.

 Hutsulshchyna

 The central exhibit in the Hutsulshchyna section is a traditional Hutsul hrazhda — a fortified farmstead — from the village of Kryvorivnia in the Ivano-Frankivsk region.

 Bukovina

-The Bukovina section features several notable exhibits, including an early 20th-century homestead from the village of Berezhonka and the Church of the Holy Trinity (1774), which was relocated to the museum in the 1960s from the Kliokuchka area.
+The Bukovina section features several notable exhibits, including an early 20th-century homestead from the village of Berezhonka and the Church of the Holy Trinity (1774), which was relocated to the museum in the 1960s from the Klokuchka area.